ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

-**Power users:** Users that are interested in using the BSP infrastructure and facilities for collaborative projects using public resources (such as the NSG), or their own HPC grants for one of the supercomputer centers supporting HBP activities (JSC and CINECA).
+**Power users:** Users that are interested in using the BSP infrastructure and facilities for collaborative projects using public resources (such as the NSG), or their own HPC grants for one of the supercomputer centers supporting EBRAINS activities (JSC and CINECA).
 These users are able to design, implement, run, and analyze models and simulations using the NEURON simulation environment; they understand the information needed to implement and run a simulation of